QCDIS/NaaVRE-website/Readiness-level-framework.md

   - Virtual lab owner / Principal investigator: Coordinates the development of the virtual lab with a scientific vision.
   This will often be the golden user, i.e. the person that provides the initial publishable use case of the virtual lab.
   - Virtual lab core developers: Develop a new virtual lab in NaaVRE.
 Often the virtual lab owner will be one of the core developers.
-  - Virtual lab code reviewers: Provide feedback during core development on the user-friendliness, maintainability, and robustness of the source code and other assets.
+  - Virtual lab code reviewers: Provide feedback during co-development on the user-friendliness, maintainability, and robustness of the source code and other assets.
 - Virtual lab usage roles: Roles of people who use an existing virtual lab for their own research.
   - Virtual lab user: Researchers that couple virtual labs assets, and run their own scenarios in the virtual lab by using their own data and parameters.